2006 bay silver gelding

 since I didn't get to go because of him!"
 Then it hit me- "Unconventional",

-because he IS- this is just not your everyday color!
+because he IS- this is just not your basic everyday color!

-"Connor" is a friendly colt who is very smart.
+"Connor" is a friendly boy who is very smart.
 His personality

 is calm and methodical; he seems to think through each new situation